raspberrypilearning/stress-ball/en/step_1.md

 title: What you will learn
 ---

-+ Add code to sprites and the stage
++ Add code to sprites and a backdrop
 + Use the paint tool to add details to a sprite
 + Add graphic effects and sound to a sprite